OPN Companion SDK for developing .NET application

 Usage

-The following example demonstrates how to initialize the DLL, poll for devices, and retrieve barcode data.
+The following example demonstrates how to poll for devices, retrieve barcode data and manage device parameters.

 using Opticon;